haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 It is a Yorkshire habit to say what you think with blunt frankness, and old Ben Weatherstaff was a Yorkshire moor man.

-“Tha’ an’ me are a good bit alike,” he said.
+“you and me are a good bit alike,” he said.

-“We was wove out of th’ same cloth.
+“We was wove out of the same cloth.

-We’re neither of us good lookin’ an’ we’re both of us as sour as we look.
+We’re neither of us good looking and we’re both of us as sour as we look.

 We’ve got the same nasty tempers, both of us, I’ll warrant.”